dwarvesf/WeAreHiring/apprentice/df-apprenticeship-2022---meet-the-mentors-ngoc-thanh-pham.md

   - apprenticeship
   - internship
   - team
-title: Df Apprenticeship 2022 Meet The Mentors Ngoc Thanh Pham
+title: Dwarves Apprenticeship 2022 Meet The Mentors Ngoc Thanh Pham
 date: 2022-04-22
 description: Thanh is one of the vital elements of this team; and we know he’ll be more than happy to have you onboard.
 authors:
 - duy
-menu: memo
+menu: careers
 type: null
 hide_frontmatter: false
 ---